dafny-lang/dafny/Docs/Compilation/ReferenceTypes.md

 Compilation to JavaScript follows the general form, except that there are no type parameters and no need for `extends` clauses.

-Note: Evidently, the JavaScript constructors emitted for traits take a type-descriptor parameter.
-It is not needed and should be removed.

 ## Go

 Compilation to Go currently uses the "struct"-plus-"interface" design of traits,